HenryXi/java-core/java-core-util/etc/Java CyclicBarrier example.md

 **3.Reuse CyclicBarrier**

 Comparing with `CountDownLatch` the advantage of `CyclicBarrier` is reusable.
 You can define `Cyclicbarrier` with 4 parties and create 8 threads.
-The barrier will open when 4 threads are waiting and it will open again for next 4 waiting threads.
+The barrier will open when first 4 threads are waiting and it will open again for next 4 waiting threads.
 ```java
 public class CyclicBarrierReuseClient {